 - It is explicitly prohibited to send unsolicited bulk mail messages ("junk mail" or "spam") of any kind (commercial advertising, political tracts, announcements, etc).
 This is strongly objected to by most Internet users and the repercussions against the offending party and the service provider can often result in disruption of service to other users.

 - Users’ attention is drawn to section 45 of the Electronic Communications and Transactions Act No. 25 of 2002 (Republic of South Africa) and the fact that failure to comply with the provisions of section 45 can result in criminal liability.

-- Maintaining of mailing lists by users of the service is acceptable only when done with the written permission and approval of the list members, and at EasyComs' sole discretion.
+- Maintaining of mailing lists by users of the service is acceptable only when done with the written permission and approval of the list members, and when generated on an external hosting service.
 Should mailing lists contain invalid or undeliverable addresses or addresses of unwilling recipients those addresses must be promptly removed.